 As Sikkim contains the highest amount of ethnic Nepali majority, Phagsapha is one of the main dishes of Nepali origin in the state.
-Made by stewing strips of pork in radish and chillies, this famous dish is consumed mainly in the months of summer.
+Made by stewing strips of pork in radish and chilies, this famous dish is consumed mainly in the months of summer.

 7. Jharkhand –Dhuska

 Dhuska (also known as Dhooska or Dhushka) is a street food item of Jharkhand, but it is also prepared on the occasions of festivals and celebrations.
-It is basically a fried dish made of rice and pulses and served usually with green chutney.
+It is a fried dish made of rice and pulses and served usually with green chutney.

 8. West Bengal – Ras Malai